Help - Database Information

 Chinese University of Hong Kong (CUHK)

-Copac: the UK and Irish Academic and National Library catalogue
+Research Libraries UK: the UK and Irish Academic and National Library catalogue

-Copac provides free access to the merged online catalogues of major UK and Irish academic research libraries, plus the British Library, the National Library of Scotland, the National Library of Wales/Llyfrgell Genedlaethol Cymru, and the National Art Library (V&A).
+RLUK provides free access to the merged online catalogues of major UK and Irish academic research libraries, plus the British Library, the National Library of Scotland, the National Library of Wales/Llyfrgell Genedlaethol Cymru, and the National Art Library (V&A).
 It also includes details of special collections from a range of other libraries.

-Informit E-Library
+Informit Collections

 Hong Kong University of Science and Technology